Panenco/panenco-ui/src/components/form/day-picker/day-picker-README.md

 - timeInputProps - props for time input
 - overlayComponentProps - allow to pass props to whole Calendar;
 - timeTitle - title for time input;
+- dir - direction, default is **ltr**, can be **rtl**
+- timeInputErrorText - error label for time input error, default is 'Please, enter valid time'